Local duality in algebra and topology: Introduction

 \subsection{Motivation and main goals}

 Local cohomology was introduced by Grothendieck as a substitute in algebraic geometry for the relative cohomology of a pair $U \subseteq X$ of spaces.
-In \cite{grothendieck_localcohomology}, he develops the foundations of the theory, which culminates in his local duality theorem, a local avatar of Serre duality.
+In \cite{grothendieck_localcohomology,sga2}, he develops the foundations of the theory, which culminates in his local duality theorem, a local avatar of Serre duality.
 As such, it plays an important role in commutative algebra, algebraic geometry, representation theory, as well as algebraic approximations to homotopy theory.

 Subsequently, this theory has been extended in many directions.
-In particular, for $I$ an ideal in a suitable commutative ring $A$, Greenlees and May~\cite{gm_localhomology, greenleesmay_completions} construct local homology functors $H_*^{I}$ as a homology theory dual to local cohomology $H_{I}^*$, and interpret Grothendieck's local duality as a special case of a spectral sequence
+In particular, for $I$ an ideal in a suitable commutative ring $A$, Greenlees and May~\cite{gm_localhomology, greenleesmay_completions} construct local homology functors $H_*^{I}$ on the derived category of $A$ as a homology theory dual to local cohomology $H_{I}^*$, and interpret Grothendieck's local duality as a special case of a spectral sequence

 known as Greenlees--May duality.
 Moreover, they show that local homology is related to derived functors of $I$-adic completion in the same way that local cohomology is related to derived functors of $I$-power torsion.
 As a further generalization, Alonso Tarr{\'i}o, Jerem{\'i}as L{\'o}pez, and Lipman~\cite{local_cohom_schemes} globalize this theory to quasi-coherent sheaves over an appropriate scheme or even formal scheme.